akenzy-vlu/wallex-sanbox/README.md

 ## Description

-Wallex - A NestJS-based wallet management system implementing Event Sourcing with CQRS pattern, using KurrentDB for event storage and Elasticsearch for read model projections.
+Wallex - A production-ready, high-performance NestJS-based wallet management system implementing Event Sourcing with CQRS pattern, using:
+- **KurrentDB** for event storage
+- **Apache Kafka** for reliable event streaming and guaranteed delivery
+- **PostgreSQL** for persistence and outbox pattern
+- **Elasticsearch** for read model projections
+- **Redis** for distributed locking

+**🎯 Achieving 100% Success Rate with Kafka Integration**

 ## Prerequisites